'Orphans' find a home at April Cruise

 Somernites Cruise got off to a roaring start this weekend with the first show of their 22nd season.

-By 2 p.m., some 600 vehicles had rolled into downtown Somerset for Saturday's Show and Shine event — well off the record high but miles ahead of last year's rain-soaked opener which saw only 75 vehicles turn out before the day was cut short.
+By day's end, a total of 846 vehicles had rolled into downtown Somerset for Saturday's Show and Shine event -- well off the record high but miles ahead of last year's rain-soaked opener which saw only 75 vehicles turn out before the day was cut short.

 "After some of the miserable Aprils that we've had, this couldn't be better," Somernites Cruise Executive Director Keith Floyd said of the weather, which included lots of sunshine and a high of around 85 degrees.